vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/8.0/VMware-vSphere-8-Default-Accounts.md

 *   That account cannot log in via SSH or the ESXi console.
 *   That account, no matter what privilege level it has, cannot alter the shell access parameters of other local accounts.

-While the broader VMware ecosystem is familiar with most security controls in vSphere, newer controls can have unintended consequences.
-For instance, one might inadvertently lock out all administrative shell access and find traditional recovery methods ineffective due to Configuration Encryption and other security measures introduced since ESXi 7.0.2.
-Exercise caution when using these controls.
+Administrators familiar with earlier vSphere releases may not expect how these newer controls behave.
+For example, an administrator can lock out all administrative shell access and find that traditional recovery methods fail because of Configuration Encryption and other security measures introduced since ESXi 7.0.2.
+Test shell-access changes on a non-production host before applying them broadly.

 For more information consult the [vSphere 8 Security Configuration & Hardening Guide](https://brcm.tech/vcf-scg) before enabling.